My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 BLondie03.jpg

-Like other early proto-punk and garage acts, Blondie set itself apart by drawing upon the early 60s pop style.
-While their first single, “X Offender” was a sample of the emerging punk sound of the city, “In the Flesh” sounded like something recorded by The Shirelles or The Ronettes.
-Watching the band, though, didn’t make you think of those early pop generation bands.
-Debby Harry was demure, sexy, and dangerous, and a rare female lead in the punk clubs.
-After sounding innocent and sweet during “In the Flesh,” she’d come back at you with a vicious snarl in “Rip Her to Shreds.”
-The fact that she was drop-dead gorgeous was an enhancing element to the band’s musical package, though a constant challenge to their identity.
+Watching the band did not make you think of those early generation pop bands or girl groups.
+Debbie was demure, sexy, dangerous, and a rare female lead in the punk clubs.
+After sounding innocent and sweet during “In the Flesh,” she would come back at you with a vicious snarl in, “Rip Her to Shreds”.
+The fact she was drop-dead gorgeous was an enhancing element to the band’s musical package, though a constant challenge to their identity.

 Blondie04.jpg

-Chrysalis Chrysalis Records was a British A&R label formed around Jethro Tull in 1969 and distributed through Island Records.
+Chrysalis Records was a British A&R label formed around Jethro Tull in 1969 and distributed through Island Records.
 Known mostly for its prog rock acts like Tull, Procul Harem, and Ten Years After, the US branch broke free in 1976 as an independent and partnered with PolyGram for distribution.
-Recognizing the exciting wave of new bands coming out of London and New York, Chrysalis would shift gears and become one of the leading labels for new wave music during the ensuing years.
+Recognizing the exciting wave of new bands coming out of London and New York, Chrysalis shifted gears to become one of the leading labels for new wave music during the ensuing years.
 They also formed 2 Tone Records in England with Jerry Dammers of The Specials and helped launch the British ska scene.

 Debbie Harry, Nigel Harrison, Chris Stein, Frank Infante, Jimmy Destri, and Clem Burke